thewtex/thesis/plaque_strain/plaque_strain.rst

 deformation is to generate a quantity that indicates vulnerability to failure or plaque rupture, thrombogenesis, and ultimately ischemic burden.
 A number of quantities are derived from the strain tensor over the cardiac cycle as potential indicators of plaque vulnerability.
-First, ROIs that segment the plaque are created by a radiologist.
+First, regions-of-interest (ROIs) that segment the plaque are created by a radiologist.
 These ROIs are drawn in a B-Mode image generated from the same RF data used to perform motion tracking.
-B-Modes and color flow images taken with clinical imaging features of the scanning system at the time of acquisition are also available to the radiologist to help distinguish atherosclerotic plaque from the lumen and surrounding tissues.
+B-Mode and color flow images taken with clinical imaging features of the scanning system at the time of acquisition are also available to the radiologist to help distinguish atherosclerotic plaque from the lumen and surrounding tissues.
 Three